-"The Chevrolet Cruze hatchback represents fantastic value for money and comes with a five-year warranty."
+"The Chevrolet Cruze hatchback represents fantastic value for money and the diesels are cheap to run."

 The Cruze hatchback offered a versatile interior, a big boot and generous amounts of of standard equipment and accessories for a prettly low price.
 The Cruze was an affordable alternative to many of the more obvious choices on the family-car market, such as the Vauxhall Astra, Ford Focus and Hyundai i30.
 The 1.7-litre diesel engine was the top choice, combining general comfort with decent fuel economy and power to make decent long-distance cruiser.

 MPG, running costs & CO2

 We’d recommend going for the 1.7-litre diesel Cruze as it's the most economical and will return up to 62.7mpg.
 That's not anywhere near best in class, but it is competitive and so much better than the efficiency you’ll get from the 1.6-litre and 1.8-litre petrol engines in the range, which can only manage to return 42.8mpg apiece.
-Thankfully, a three-year fixed-price servicing scheme and five-year warranty should keep maintenance costs in check for a while without too much strain on your wallet.
+Thankfully, a three-year fixed-price servicing scheme and three-year warranty should keep maintenance costs in check for a while without too much strain on your wallet.
 However, resale values on the used car market is poor for all Chevrolets and you shouldn’t expect the Cruze to buck the trend – but at least it's relatively inexpensive to buy in the first place.